Hotshot crew: Loop Fire

 On November 1, 1966, the El Cariso hotshot crew were trapped by flames in the Loop Fire as they worked on a steep hillside in Pacoima Canyon in Angeles National Forest.
 An unanticipated upslope wind came up in the afternoon and a spot fire was fanned and funneled up the steep canyon.
 The crew were cutting handline downhill and most of the crew were unable to reach safety in the few seconds they had.

 Ten members of the crew died on the Loop Fire that day, and another two members died from burn injuries in the following days.
 Most of the 19 El Cariso crew members who survived were critically burned and remained hospitalized for some time.
 The Downhill Indirect Checklist, improved firefighting equipment and better fire-behavior training all resulted, in part, from the lives lost on this fire.

+South Canyon Fire

 On July 6, 1994, nine members of a hotshot crew based in Prineville, Oregon, died after being overtaken by the fast-moving South Canyon Fire on Storm King Mountain west of Glenwood Springs, Colorado.
 Five other firefighters, three smokejumpers and two helitack firefighters, also died in the incident.

+Yarnell Hill Fire

 On June 30, 2013, nineteen members of the Granite Mountain Hotshots perished in the Yarnell Hill Fire near Yarnell, Arizona.
-Nineteen of the twenty members of the crew were killed when their escape route was cut off by an approaching fire.
+19 of the 20 members of the crew were killed when they entered a box canyon after leaving a safety zone.
 All of the entrapped members of the Granite Mountain Hotshots deployed their fire shelters.
+Due to the narrowness of the box canyon and the intensity of the fire, all 19 were overwhelmed and killed.
 The incident was made into a film, Only the Brave.